xpdavid/CS2103R-Report/index.md

 ![Image](codingStandard/spelling/violation_student1.png)

 [`CheckStyle` report for Test code](http://htmlpreview.github.io/?https://github.com/xpdavid/CS2103R-Report/blob/master/codingStandard/spelling/test.html) gets 532 violations.
-Note that a new file ([Regex Name](https://github.com/xpdavid/teammates/blob/checkstyle-boolean-variable/static-analysis/checkstyle-lib/teammates-dict-regex.txt)) should be added as we allow naming like `name1`, `session1` etc in test code.
+Note that a new file ([Regex Name](https://github.com/xpdavid/teammates/blob/checkstyle-boolean-variable/static-analysis/checkstyle-lib/teammates-dict-regex.txt)) should be added as we now allow naming like `name1`, `session1` etc in test code.

 Some of them is false positive.
 However, there are valid cases.